find your perfect postgrad program

 • In terms of social justice, the MA is set up to study human rights beyond narrow, legalistic definitions.
 We look at what really makes a difference in terms of realising human rights in practice.
 Can human rights really be constructed in ways that challenge and overturn established social structures?
 Can rights be claimed in such a way that they can really protect us as human beings against the ‘creative destruction’ of global capitalism, state repression, the subjugation of women, and hatred and violence against minorities of all kinds – sexual, ethnic, religious?

-• This course covers the following disciplines: sociology, politics, anthropology, law, geography, English, literature, cultural studies, criminology.
+• This course covers the disciplines of sociology, politics, anthropology, law, geography, English, literature, cultural studies, and criminology.

 MA